 The Home Office failed to implement its proposed new funding formula for 2016/17 after a fundamental error was found in the data it was using for its calculations.
-During 2016 the government re-launched its review of the Police funding formula which continued into 2017.

-In the 2018/19 settlement announcement on 19 December 2017 the Minister for Policing and the Fire Service expressed gratitude for the work of the Core Grant Distribution Review team.
-The Minister further clarified that, in the context of changing demand and in order to prioritise funding certainty for 2018/19, the formula review will now be revisited at the next Spending Review.
-Therefore there is no change anticipated to the formula used to distribute core grant funding in 2018/19 or 2019/20.
+The 2018/19 settlement announcement in December 2017 stated that the formula review would be deferred to the next Comprehensive Spending Review (CSR); this is still to be formally confirmed.
+Therefore the MTFS 2019/20 to 2022/23 does not anticipate any change to the formula used to distribute core grant funding over the medium term.